PatrikTheDev/Dragspring/README.md

 A more good-looking and modern PullToRespring

 # To Do
-- [ ] Make it compatible with NepetaDev's LibColorPicker
+- [ ] Make it compatible with NepetaDev's LibColorPicker, basically finish arm64e support.

 # Cydia Repository
 https://repo.conorthedev.com